SY1123/CS410CourseProject/README.md

                 To calculate which song is more popular, I use a formula to calculate it by weeks and ranks.
 This can be used to recommend songs by default.

 - Lyrics based search algorithms
-  - bm25 Integrated algorithm will be called when a user only wants to know the entire lyrics from a fragment.
-(Most quick one) Output only the matched lyrics of that song
   - cosine similarity algorithm generates the top ranked songs based on the query metrics and dataset metrics.
 Output all the detailed information about the song.

 - sentiment based search algorithms